RockyNiu/ToDo/README.md

 - Send push notification from server

 ### Need to do
-* Deploy todo-server on Virtual Machine and update App in Google Store
 * Combine ToGo with ToDo (show location of ToDo task)
 * Social integration(FB/Twitter)